MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 |...|...|...|...|

 > [!NOTE]
 > When calculating percentages, convert at least one of the integer values in the division with [todouble() or toreal()](../todoublefunction.md).
 This will ensure that you don't get truncated results due to integer division.
-For more information, see [Data types and arithmetic operations](../numoperators.md#data-types-and-arithmetic-operations).
+For more information, see [Type rules for arithmetic operations](../numoperators.md#type-rules-for-arithmetic-operations).

 ### Calculate percentage based on table size